Sri Lanka bombings: Suspected ringleader arrested in Middle East | DW | 14.06.2019

 A man accused of being one of the ringleaders behind the Easter Sunday bomb attacks that killed more than 250 people in Sri Lanka on April 21 has been arrested, Interpol said Friday.

-Ahamed Milhan Hayathu Mohamed, a 29-year-old Sri Lankan national, was arrested in the Middle East and has been extradited to Sri Lanka.
+Hayathu Mohamed Ahmed Milhan, a 29-year-old Sri Lankan national, was arrested in the Middle East and has been extradited to Sri Lanka.

 Read more: Opinion: We must resist the perverse logic of religious terrorism